ASPP In Action

 I am very excited about the PPI training and welcome this opportunity to further develop my advocacy skills for education reform.

-The ASPP Board met in-person in Harrisburg on June 8, 2024 for their annual Visioning Day.
+The ASPP Board met on May 31, 2025, for their annual Visioning Day.
 The executive council, delegates, and committee chairs convened to reflect on our accomplishments, growth, and learning from the past year.
 This allowed the board to reset ourselves by ensuring our recent and future activities align with our organization’s vision and values.
-To make our vision actionable, team members focused on two of our broad strategic goals: social justice and leadership development, creating a plan with actionable objectives and strategies under each goal.
+Team members focused on this year's theme, "All of Us, for ALL of Them," addressing our shared commitment to equity, collaboration, and collective impact.
+We are all stronger when we come together.
+The board developed a plan with actionable objectives to advocate for children and youth, ensure that all initiatives reflect a commitment to equity and inclusion, foster professional collaboration, advance professional learning and growth, address caseload concerns, and elevate the voice and visibility of school psychologists. make our vision actionable, team members focused on two of our broad strategic goals: social justice and leadership development, creating a plan with actionable objectives and strategies under each goal.
 This Strategic Plan will be made available to our members to provide transparency about the current and future direction of ASPP and help facilitate meaningful participation of our members in the organization.
 We look forward to a great year ahead!

 ASPP In the Wild!